canjs/canjs/index.md

 templated event handlers.
 This is _critical for avoiding memory leaks that are common among MVC applications.

-If the value inside `{NAME}` is an object, that object will be bound to.
+If the value inside `{NAME}` is an object, the event will be bound to that object that object rather than the control.
 For example, the following tooltip listens to clicks on the window:

 {% highlight javascript %}